,

 Otto Scharmer and the Presencing Institute Team has been awarded Listener of

+the Year.
 The individual Listener of the year has actively spread of word about the

 importance of listening through his work and publications on presencing and the